MeganerdNL/uki-automation-dracut/README.md

 - `gummiboot-efistub`.
 For dracut to build UKI files.

 ## Optional dependencies
-- De default files here assume you have `plymouth` installed and microcode update-files for your kernel: `intel-ucode` if you have an Intel CPU.
+The default files here assume you have `plymouth` installed and microcode update-files for your kernel: `intel-ucode` if you have an Intel CPU.
 You can change this in de dracut config files in `/etc/dracut`.

 ## Some notes
 - The easiest way to setup Secure Boot in te first place, is via `sbctl`  - install it.
 See [Arch wiki](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot) section on sbctl.